padrinobook/padrinobook/02-job-vacancy-application.md

 ### Basic Layout Template

-Lets craft our first version of the *index.html* page which is somekind of starter page our our application.
-We are presented early with a question; where will be my *index.html* page?
+Lets design our first version of the *index.html* page which is the starter page our our application.
+An early design question is: Where to put the *index.html* page?
 Because we are not working with controllers, the easiest thing is to put the *index.html* directly under the public folder in the project.

-Of course, we want to be up-to-date with the current standards of webdevelopment, so we use the standards of [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5").
-Add the following code into `public/index.html`:
+We are using [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5") for the page, and add the following code into
+`public/index.html`:

 {: lang="html" }